Clouds and the Earth's Radiant Energy System: Ground absolute calibration

-For a climate data record (CDR) mission like CERES, accuracy is of high importance and achieved for pure infrared nighttime measurements by use of a ground laboratory SI traceable blackbody to determine total and WN channel radiometric gains.
-This however was not the case for CERES solar channels such as SW and solar portion of the Total telescope, which have no direct un-broken chain to SI traceability.
-This is because CERES solar responses were measured on ground using lamps whose output energy were estimated by a cryo-cavity reference detector, which used a silver Cassegrain telescope identical to CERES devices to match the satellite instrument field of view.
-The reflectivity of this telescope built and used since the mid-1990s was never actually measured, estimated only based on witness samples (see slide 9 of Priestley et al. (2014)).
-Such difficulties in ground calibration, combined with suspected on-ground contamination events have resulted in the need to make unexplained ground to flight changes in SW detector gains as big as 8%, simply to make the ERB data seem somewhat reasonable to climate science (note that CERES currently claims a one sigma SW absolute accuracy of 0.9%).
+For a climate data record (CDR) mission like CERES, accuracy is highly important and achieved for pure infrared nighttime measurements using a ground laboratory SI traceable blackbody to determine total and WN channel radiometric gains.
+This, however, was not the case for CERES solar channels such as SW and the solar portion of the Total telescope, which have no direct unbroken chain to SI traceability.
+This is because CERES solar responses were measured on the ground using lamps whose output energy was estimated by a cryo-cavity reference detector, which used a silver Cassegrain telescope identical to CERES devices to match the satellite instrument's field of view.
+The reflectivity of this telescope, built and used since the mid-1990s, was never actually measured; it was estimated only based on witness samples (see slide 9 of Priestley et al. (2014)).
+Such difficulties in ground calibration, combined with suspected on-ground contamination events have resulted in the need to make unexplained ground to flight changes in SW detector gains as big as 8%, to make the ERB data seem somewhat reasonable to climate science (note that CERES currently claims a one sigma SW absolute accuracy of 0.9%).

 In-flight calibration

-CERES spatial resolution at nadir view (equivalent diameter of the footprint) is 10 km for CERES on TRMM, and 20 km for CERES on Terra and Aqua satellites.
+CERES spatial resolution at nadir view (equivalent footprint diameter) is 10 km for CERES on TRMM, and 20 km for CERES on Terra and Aqua satellites.
 Perhaps of greater importance for missions such as CERES is calibration stability, or the ability to track and partition instrumental changes from Earth data so it tracks true climate change with confidence.
 CERES onboard calibration sources intended to achieve this for channels measuring reflected sunlight include solar diffusers and tungsten lamps.
-However the lamps have very little output in the important ultraviolet wavelength region where degradation is greatest and they have been seen to drift in energy by over 1.4% in ground tests, without a capability to monitor them on-orbit (Priestley et al. (2001)).
-The solar diffusers have also degraded greatly in orbit such that they have been declared unusable by Priestley et al. (2011).
+However, the lamps have very little output in the important ultraviolet wavelength region where degradation is greatest, and they have been seen to drift in energy by over 1.4% in ground tests, without a capability to monitor them on-orbit (Priestley et al. (2001)).
+The solar diffusers have also degraded greatly in orbit, that they have been declared unusable by Priestley et al. (2011).
 A pair of black body cavities that can be controlled at different temperatures are used for the Total and WN channels, but these have not been proved stable to better than 0.5%/decade.
 Cold space observations and internal calibration are performed during normal Earth scans.